 Lust is not a guy problem–it’s a human problem.
 If you’re a woman who has struggled with any sort of lustful sin habit, including masturbation, you’re not alone.
 Millions of Christian women (single and married) are facing similar temptations every day.
 We, as women, are not immune to lustful sins any more than men are.

 I am going to be very open and transparent in this post because I want you to know that Christ has the power to help us overcome our sin and to find lasting victory.
+Then we’ll dig into what the Bible has to say about masturbation and why I believe masturbation is a sin.

-My Own Struggle with Masturbation
+My Own Sin-Struggle With Masturbation

 Jump back in time with me.